hburgoyne/picard_mcp/README.md

 ### Data Protection

-- Memory text content is encrypted at rest in the database while metadata remains searchable
+- Memory text content is encrypted at rest using Python's Fernet symmetric encryption (AES-128 in CBC mode with PKCS7 padding) while metadata remains searchable
 - Personal identifiable information (PII) is protected through text field encryption
 - Access tokens have a 1-hour expiration time to limit exposure
 - Refresh tokens are long-lived but use rotation: each use generates a new refresh token and invalidates the old one
+- OAuth tokens are securely stored in the Django client's PostgreSQL database

 ### UUID Usage